brooksjaredc/podcast_network/docs/visual_design_progress.md

    - Give Analysis/Map pages a stronger header, section navigation, and framed visualization blocks.

-7. [In progress] Reduce visual sameness across cards, panels, pills, and tables.
+7. [Done] Reduce visual sameness across cards, panels, pills, and tables.
    - Reserve panels for actual tools or grouped controls.
    - Use flatter page sections where possible.
    - Introduce a small set of reusable hero, command, dossier, and table patterns.